MirisWisdom/HCE/spv3/legacy/release/README.md

 - The primary method will still be a typical download, but rather than rely only on MediaFire, we'll also use MEGA Google Drive, Dropbox and other hosts for redundancy and mirroring.

+  The advantage of this is familiarity for most people, at the expense of the launcher not being able to download from such hosts because the download links are not permanent.

 - BitTorrent as a fallback.
 Only the torrent file will be released on MediaFire, and a magnet link will be provided as well.
 This effectively mitigates the problems with slow & corrupted downloads, due to the protocol's resilient and decentralised nature.

   With BitTorrent, the launcher can also be used for automatically initiating and downloading the installation files, without the need for a dedicated BitTorrent client and any manual setup.
+This also allows future-proofing by remotely informing the launcher of new magnet/torrent files to download, without the need to update the launcher itself.

 ## Installation